RuiNelson/rigol2spice/README.md

 #### Cutting

 Using the `--cut` option you can remove points of the signal after a certain timestamp.
-For example, `--cut 10u` will remove points of the signal after 10 microseconds, inclusively.
+For example, `--cut 10u` will remove points of the capture after 10 microseconds, inclusively.

 #### Repeating

 The `--repeat`  option will allow you to repeat the signal multiple times.
-E.g. `-- repeat 3` will add 3 repetitions of the original signal.
+E.g., `-- repeat 3` will add 3 repetitions of the original signal.

 #### Combining Time Operations